Is the San Francisco Fellows Program an internship?

 We encourage and assist Fellows who want to continue working for the City after the program to apply for a permanent job after the program and provide guidance and career counseling on the process throughout your time as a Fellow.

 What if I have more questions?

-Please feel free to contact the San Francisco Department of Human Resources, at DHR-SanFranciscoFellows@sfgov.org.
+Contact the San Francisco Fellows Program, at DHR-SanFranciscoFellows@sfgov.org.
 If you have questions, we strongly recommend you reach out well before the application deadline.
-Depending on the number of questions we may not be able to respond to all inquiries.
+Depending on volume, we may not be able to respond to all inquiries.